HisKim1/Obsidian/Books/Atmospheric Modeling, Data Assimilation and Predictability.md

 why ENSO episodes alternate between warm and cold events

 unstable coupling
-$\to$ westerly / warm anomaly in the equatorial central Pacipic deepens
+$\to$ westerly / warm anomaly in the equatorial central Pacific deepens
 $\to$ anomaly generates Rossby waves moving westward in the process of adjustment
 $\to$ Rossby waves elevate the thermocline in the western region
 $\to$ Rossby waves are reflected as eastward moving Kelvin waves, which also elevate the thermocline
+$\to$ when the Kelvin waves reach the central Pacific,
+$\to$ they counteract the effect of the thermocline deepening by the unstable coupling.
+$\to$ this delayed negative feedback becomes sufficiently strong, it reverses the sign of the anomaly, and a cold (La Nina) episode starts.

+Kelvin wave? coupling?

 ## 6.8 | Decadal variability and climate change